gbmhunter/eng-calcs-js/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v2.1.0.0 2013/09/17 Standard resistance calculator now works for finding E12, E24, E48, E96 and E192 values.
-Reports closest match and percentage error.
-v2.0.0.0 2013/09/16 Added standard resistance calculator.
+v2.1.1.0 2013/09/26 Renamed index.php to standard-resistance-finder.php.
+Added info about the standard resistance calculator to README. v2.1.0.0 2013/09/17 Standard resistance calculator now works for finding E12, E24, E48, E96 and E192 values.
+Reports closest match and percentage error. v2.0.0.0 2013/09/16 Added standard resistance calculator.
 Just started working on it's code, got a table looking half-decent.
 All the JS code from the heat flow calculator present in file, using as a template. v1.1.0.0 2013/06/12 Release version.
 Heat flow table working!
 Using MathJax to render latex client-side.
 Added image to folder.